5 Key Toy Rotation Categories

 Gross motor skill development is a primary focus for our babies in their first year of life.
 We are eagerly waiting for our baby to roll, sit, crawl, and walk for the very first time!
 So, we should place toys in their rotation that encourage these skills.
 Let’s break down what developmentally appropriate gross motor toys may be used in your rotation per age ⬇️

-• 0-3 months old - At this age, your baby’s primary gross motor focus is tummy time and head control.
+0-3 months old - At this age, your baby’s primary gross motor focus is tummy time and head control.
 During this stage, toys like boppy pillows, rolled towels, play gyms, and mirrors or high contrast cards should be placed in your baby’s toy rotation to encourage gross-motor development.
-Shop gross motor toys are this age linked here for your baby.
+Find toys for this age here!

-• 3-6 months old - At this age, your baby is learning to roll belly to back and back to belly.
+3-6 months old - At this age, your baby is learning to roll belly to back and back to belly.
 Toys should be used to encourage these milestones and may include light up toys, highly motivating toys, easily grasped toys, rattle socks, and more.
 Placing these toys in strategic places to encourage rolling is a huge part of encouraging gross motor development at this age.
 As long as the toy is highly motivating, then this will encourage your baby to move!
-Shop gross motor toys are this age linked here for your baby.
+Find toys for this age here!

-• 6-9 months old - Your baby is beginning to sit and crawl at this age.
+6-9 months old - Your baby is beginning to sit and crawl at this age.
 Sitting can be supported through toys that can fit between your baby’s legs and played with at eye level.
 This encourages mature posture and a push walker is also great option that can grow with baby and encourage sitting development.
 Push walkers can also be used to foster crawling skill development and transition with your baby as they learn to stand and walk in later infancy.
-Shop gross motor toys are this age linked here for your baby.
+Find toys for this age here!

-• 9-12 months old - Crawling and walking development are HUGE gross motor skills at this age.
+9-12 months old - Crawling and walking development are HUGE gross motor skills at this age.
 Your baby should have toys in their rotation that encourage these skills.
 Crawling toys can be toys that encourages your baby to move forward, but toys that roll along the floor or that your baby can kneel and play with are great for this milestone.
 Walking toys may be activity centers that your baby pulls up on and stands to interact, and also push walkers that get your baby moving forward once they are secure in standing.
-Shop gross motor toys are this age linked here for your baby.
+Find toys for this age here!

-• 12 months + - Your baby may or may not be walking by this age, but once they do, more complex balance toys can be included in their gross-motor toy rotation.
+12 months + - Your baby may or may not be walking by this age, but once they do, more complex balance toys can be included in their gross-motor toy rotation.
 This may be ride on toys, balance bikes, and climbing toys.
-Shop gross motor toys are this age linked here for your baby.
+Find toys for this age here!

 The last category is cognitive and language based toys.